onap/vnfrqts-requirements/docs/Chapter5.rst

 External Networks
 ^^^^^^^^^^^^^^^^^

-When the parameter is referencing an “external” network, the property allowed\_address\_pairs and Map Property ip\_address parameter must adhere to the following naming convention.
+When the parameter is referencing an "external" network, the property allowed\_address\_pairs and Map Property ip\_address parameter must adhere to the following naming convention.